Pharmacogenomics from your existing DNA data

 Is this medical advice?+

 No — and that is intentional.
-DecodeMyBio provides informational pharmacogenomic reports, not diagnoses or prescriptions.
-Our reports are designed to support clinical conversations, not replace them.
-Every Medication Safety Report includes a Clinician Pocket Summary — a one-page reference your doctor or pharmacist can use alongside your medical history, current medications, and clinical judgment.
+DecodeMyBio provides informational pharmacogenomic results, not diagnoses or prescriptions.
+Our results are designed to support clinical conversations, not replace them.
+Every finding cites its variant, gene, and source, so your doctor or pharmacist can verify it against the published guideline alongside your medical history, current medications, and clinical judgment.
 Always consult your healthcare provider before making any medication changes.

 How accurate are the results?+

 Our analysis uses CPIC (Clinical Pharmacogenetics Implementation Consortium) guidelines — the same evidence-based drug–gene guidelines referenced by hospitals and pharmacies for pharmacogenomic prescribing decisions.
 We include only findings backed by CPIC Level A (strong) or Level B (moderate) evidence, and every result links to its published source.
-Each finding also includes a confidence indicator based on your data coverage.
+When your file doesn't cover a variant, we say so plainly instead of guessing.
 However, consumer genotyping arrays test a subset of known variants — some rare alleles may not be detectable, and structural variants (like CYP2D6 gene deletions) cannot be reliably identified from array data.
 For situations requiring clinical-grade certainty, discuss CLIA-certified pharmacogenomic testing with your healthcare provider.

 What happens to my DNA data?+